-Visitors from other European Countries: Most European billpay and prepay customers can use 'roaming' in the UK (Scotland, England, Wales & Northern Ireland), but check with your operator for the best rates before you travel.
+Visitors from other European Countries: Most European billpay and prepay customers can use 'roaming' in Spain, but check with your operator for the best rates before you travel.

 Visitors from the United States, Canada and elsewhere: Make sure that you have a GSM/UMTS phone compatible with European networks and a roaming service / suitable phone plan for the country you are travelling to.
-If your phone is unlocked and GSM/UMTS compatible, you can also purchase a UK SIM card from a variety of mobile phone stores and supermarkets and use it in your own phone.
+If your phone is unlocked and GSM/UMTS compatible, you can also purchase a Spanish SIM card and use it in your own phone.

 Make sure your phone is fully charged before you start your walk.
 You might not always have a phone signal on the trail but, in general, the level of coverage is quite good.